tytydraco/yessleep/out/Love_Shouldnt_Sting.md

 “Are you okay?”

-She looked up at me, and I noticed she didn’t have a single welt or bite on her.
+She looked up at me, and I noticed she didn’t have a single welt or sting on her.
 Her wrist was bruised in the shape of finger marks.
 Her eyes were bloodshot and puffy from crying.

 She wailed.